 Your ice maker water filter limits the amount of dirt, scale, and minerals that can end up in your unit.
-There are a lot of ice machine water filters on the market – and each is designed to help reduce specific particles from entering your ice machine.
-Choosing †he right type is a matter of understanding your area’s water condition and choosing the right filter to combat it.
+There are a lot of ice machine water filters on the market – and each is designed to help reduce specific particles from entering your high volume ice machine.
+Choosing the right type is a matter of understanding your area’s water condition and choosing the right filter to combat it.

 Let’s show you the most popular water filters for ice machines – and which one is right for your Chicago business.

 Before You Pick an Ice Machine Water Filter, Identify Your Water Condition

 Luckily, in Chicago, we have very clear water.
 Places like Arizona and Nevada have high-mineral water which combines to create scale.
 On the other hand, old pipes can flake particulates into your water as well.
 These particles can enter your ice machine and damage them without the proper ice maker water filter.